Kusunda Area

 Kusunda Area is one of the 12 operational areas of BCCL located in Dhanbad Sadar subdivision of Dhanbad district in the state of Jharkhand, India.

 Overview

 Fire and subsidence in the Jharia coalfield are a legacy of its century old history.
 The danger of subsidence is enhanced by small workings and multi-section developments at shallow depths.
 Corrective measures have been and are being taken.
 There are many towns, villages, jores, roads and railways in the area.
 The danger of active fires is also there in some collieries.

 Geography

 Location

 The Kusunda Area office is located at 23.7831°N 86.3908°E.

-The Kusnda Area is located 4 km away from Dhanbad Junction railway station.
+The Kusunda Area is located 4 km away from Dhanbad Junction railway station.

 The map alongside shows some of the collieries in the Area.
 However, as the collieries do not have individual pages, there are no links in the full screen map.
 In the map placed further down, all places marked in the map are linked in the larger full screen map.